Armenia–European Union relations: Visa liberalization dialogue

 Since 2013, European Union citizens enjoy visa-free travel to Armenia.

-On 15 March 2017, the former president of Armenia, Serzh Sargsyan announced that Armenia currently takes part in a number of EU agreements and programs and that the EU is an important partner.
-He also announced that Armenia will launch talks with the EU over establishing visa-free travel for Armenian citizens into the EU's Schengen Area soon.
+On 15 March 2017, president of Armenia Serzh Sargsyan announced that Armenia will launch talks with the EU over establishing visa-free travel for Armenian citizens into the EU's Schengen Area soon.
 Meanwhile, the former Head of the EU Delegation to Armenia, Ambassador Piotr Świtalski stated that, the action plan for beginning visa liberalization between Armenia and the EU will be on the agenda of the next Eastern Partnership summit in 2017 and dialogue for visa-free travel will begin in early 2018.
 He stressed the importance of better connecting Armenia with the EU.
 The Ambassador also stated that Armenian citizens could be granted visa-free travel to the EU by 2020.

-On 10 April 2018, the former deputy Foreign Minister of Armenia confirmed that the EU will soon provide Armenia with an action program to launch visa liberalization dialogue.
+On 10 April 2018, deputy Foreign Minister of Armenia confirmed that the EU would soon provide Armenia with an action program to launch visa liberalization dialogue.
 The Minister further stated that Armenia has already been implementing preconditions for launching dialogue over visa liberalization.

 On 1 May 2018, the newly appointed Prime Minister of Armenia, Nikol Pashinyan announced that Armenian citizens would be able to travel within the EU's Schengen Area visa-free in the nearest future.
-On 24 August 2018, the former Chancellor of Germany, Angela Merkel during her meeting with the Prime Minister of Armenia Nikol Pashinyan stated that, "Georgian and Ukrainian citizens do not need visas to enter the European Union, and we will do everything possible to reach visa liberalization with Armenia as well."
+On 24 August 2018, the Chancellor of Germany, Angela Merkel during her meeting with the Prime Minister of Armenia Nikol Pashinyan stated that, "Georgian and Ukrainian citizens do not need visas to enter the European Union, and we will do everything possible to reach visa liberalization with Armenia as well."
+Following the 2018 Armenian parliamentary election, Nikol Pashinyan was appointed Prime Minister of Armenia.
+During his first speech as prime minister, Pashinyan declared that Armenians deserved to travel freely within Europe, a perk already enjoyed by other Eastern Partnership members Georgia, Moldova, and Ukraine.